 HONR 320.
-Supervised Internship Group 2 courses
+Supervised Internship

 One-semester, supervised field experience in conjunction with the Management Fellows Program.
 Internships are full-time (35-40 hours per week).
 Open only to students in the Management Fellows Program.
 Interns earn three course credits upon successful completion of the internship and its associated readings course.